What is academic advising?

 Where is the Office of Academic Advising located?

-Who is my academic advisor and how can I get in touch with him or her?
+Who is my Academic Advisor or Success Coach and how can I get in touch with them?

 I haven’t chosen a major.
 What should I be doing?

 Most incoming freshmen haven’t made firm decisions about majors and careers.
 Your first year at JHU allows you to explore many opportunities.
 Read the First Year Academic Guide and browse majors and minors to learn about available programs and think about what types of classes you might want to take during your first semester.
 You can add or drop courses that aren’t a good fit during the first two weeks of each semester, and most of our majors total only half of the necessary credits you must earn to be eligible for graduation.
 You can always call or email us for assistance.

 I have chosen my major.
 How can I find out which classes I will need to take?

 Check the Academic Catalog to see which classes you will need to take.